 About Me

-My work is centered on pulsars, fast-spinning neutron stars emitting beams of radio waves, and gravitational wave
+My work is centered on pulsars, fast-spinning neutron stars emitting beams of radio waves.
+I work with Prof.

-Center for Gravitational Waves and Cosmology.
+Maura McLaughlin at the Center for Gravitational Waves and Cosmology, as

 Astrobites, writing accessible summaries of papers on arXiv.
 I also mentor

-high school students interested in pulsars.
-When I'm not coding or writing, you can find me reading, gardening,
+Collaboratory.
+When I'm not coding or writing, you can find me reading, gardening, making jam, or hiking

-making jam, or hiking through the beautiful hills of West Virginia.
+through the beautiful hills of West Virginia.

 Research Interests: Pulsars, gravitational waves, rotating radio transients, giant pulses, single pulse studies,